 The ten Global Compact principles are derived from four key international agreements: the Universal Declaration of Human Rights, the ILO's Declaration on Fundamental Principles and Rights at Work, the principles of the Rio Declaration on Environment and Development and the UN Convention against Corruption.

 Not only markets and society on the whole benefit from compliance with the principles.
 The same also goes for the members of the UN Global Compact.
 With their commitments, they are contributing directly to a stable environment for their business activities.
-More than 10,000 companies and organisations from the civil society, policy-making and academic communities in 170 countries have already joined the initiative to make the vision of corporate social responsibility a reality.
+More than 17,500 companies and organisations from the civil society, policy-making and academic communities in more than 170 countries have already joined the initiative to make the vision of corporate social responsibility a reality.
 Members exchange experiences in local networks and develop concrete solutions for a contribution of business to sustainable development in the form of concepts, guidelines and instruments.

 There is no shortage of guidelines and guidance for companies wanting to find out more about the challenges in the area of corporate social responsibility and about what policy-makers and the public expect of them.
 They include specialised material on reporting or guidelines for individual economic sectors.
 Especially guidelines with a comprehensive approach to CSR, such as ISO 26000 or the German Sustainability Code, refer to the key, internationally-recognised standards listed in this article, when it comes to delivering on the crucial areas of action.